-For Step 2: Technical and financial evaluation and state aid incidence assessment
+For Phase 2: Technical and financial evaluation and state aid incidence assessment

-If, during the technical and financial evaluation process, after the complete examination of the project proposals and the appropriate grid, the external assessors of the EC consider that, for a better assessment of the project proposals, certain clarifications are required in relation to the technical and financial information and Annexes included in the application, then, the Evaluation Committee will request by means of a written notification sent through the JeMS to the Lead Applicant all the necessary information.
+If, during the technical and financial evaluation process, after the complete examination of the project proposals and the appropriate grid, the EvC considers that, for a better assessment of the project proposals, certain clarifications are required in relation to the technical and financial information and Annexes included in the application, then, the Evaluation Committee will request by means of a written notification to the Lead Applicant all the necessary information.

 The Lead Applicant must ensure that the response to the clarification request meets the deadline indicated in the clarification letter.
-The response shall be sent by replying to the Clarification request message through the JeMS.
-During the evaluation, depending on the complexity of the clarifications requested, the EC may decide to give an extended deadline for submitting the clarifications.
+The response shall be sent by replying to the Clarification request message.
+During the evaluation, depending on the complexity of the clarifications requested, the EvC may decide to give an extended deadline for submitting the clarifications.

 The maximum number of clarification requests that can be allowed for a single project proposal during the technical and financial verification phase is 1.

-Additional clarification letters are not permitted in this stage, with the exception of state aid incidence assessment.
+One additional clarification can be issued for state aid incidence assessment.

-The Application and all supporing documents should be filled with utmost attention in order to avoid requests for clarifications.
+The Application and all supporting documents should be filled with utmost attention in order to avoid requests for clarifications.